 Have fun and play online, while learning how to stay safe online!

-In Winter 2022-2023, we invite you to a journey helping you to achieve basic knowledge on online safety through our online game and engage in more advanced challenges through our mobile application on online safety for you!
+We invite you to a journey helping you to achieve basic knowledge on online safety through our online game and engage in more advanced challenges through our mobile application on online safety for you!

 Are you an advocate for Children’s ‘rights online?